3 Ingredient Guacamole Dip

-Guacamole is a traditional Mexican dish that is used as a dip or spread for many Mexican cuisines.
-It dates back as far as the Aztecs, where the word originated meaning "avocado sauce."
+Guacamole is a traditional Mexican dish used as a dip or spreads for many Mexican cuisines.
+It dates back to the Aztecs, where the word originated, meaning "avocado sauce."

-There are many variations of this dip, although the original was believed to consist of only salt, tomato, and avocado.
+This dip has many variations, although the original was believed to consist of only salt, tomato, and avocado.
 The recipes have been passed down from generation to generation, each generation changing it slightly to lead to many variances.

-Since avocados do not store well, it is recommended to make your own.
-Supermarket guacamole often add many unhealthy additives in order to preserve taste and appearance.
+Since avocados do not store well, it is recommended to make them homemade.
+Supermarket guacamole often adds many unhealthy additives to preserve taste and appearance.
 Although it sounds like a lot of work, this recipe is super quick, with little forethought or prep time.

 Nutritional Facts for Guacamole